Table of Contents

 Color Fastness To Light

 Colorfastness to light is an offline quality assurance system.
-Generally, a man wears the fabric and goes outside of the home for doing their job.
+Generally, a man wears the fabric and goes outside of the home to do their job.
 During the day, sunlight falls on the fabric’s surface.
-So it needs to know how much protection ability has a fabric to sunlight.
+So it needs to know how much protection a fabric has from sunlight.
 Hence, it is determined by an experiment called colorfastness to light.
-However, colorfastness to light mostly depends on the depth of shade, humidity, temperature, presence of unwanted chemicals, presence of atmospheric impurities, and intensity of the incident light and spectral quality.
+However, colorfastness to light mostly depends on the depth of shade, humidity, temperature, presence of unwanted chemicals, presence of atmospheric impurities, intensity of the incident light, and spectral quality.